-- 1. Public Safety staff provides semi-annual assistance in presenting programs on campus safety and security issues.
-Public Safety and Hendrix Health Center staff develops and presents educational programs for both students and University employees in the areas of crime prevention, sexual assault awareness, fire prevention, harassing phone calls, personal safety, etc. Public Safety works closely with the Moorhead Police and Fire Departments and the F/M Rape and Abuse Crisis Center in presenting programs.
-Public Safety or Hendrix Health Center has available brochures, flyers, pamphlets, movies, videos, and posters concerning various safety and security issues.
+- Public Safety staff provides assistance in presenting programs on campus safety and security issues.
+Public Safety and MSUM Counseling Services staff develops and presents educational programs for both students and University employees in the areas of crime prevention, sexual assault awareness, fire prevention, harassing phone calls, personal safety, etc. Public Safety works closely with the Moorhead Police and Fire Departments and the F/M Rape and Abuse Crisis Center in presenting programs.
+Public Safety or MSUM Counseling Services has available brochures, flyers, pamphlets, movies, videos, and posters concerning various safety and security issues.
 Contact the Director of Public Safety to schedule safety and security programs. - 2.
-The MSUM Hendrix Health and Counseling Center provide staff to aid students in coping with a variety of issues including sexual assault awareness, personal safety, and alcohol and drug abuse.
+The MSUM Counseling Services provides staff to aid students in coping with a variety of issues including sexual assault awareness, personal safety, and alcohol and drug abuse.
 All freshmen are required to take a Personal Empowerment Through Self Awareness course which includes presentations on sexual violence, sexual assault, dating and domestic violence as well as personal empowerment of actions student can take.
 In addition, there are campus speakers and student affairs programming to further educate students on the above issues. - 3.
 MSUM offers an Employee Assistance Program (EAP) to all faculty/staff.
-Students and employees can also receive counseling for alcohol and drug issues at the Hendrix Health and Counseling Center. - 4.
-The Office of Student Activities conducts annual officer training where campus policies are highlighted for every recognized student organization.
-Every organization must fill out an Annual Registration Form that includes an Officer Agreement for reading and abiding by campus policies, etc. Every organization advisor must sign an agreement form and attend mandatory training sessions that include Clery Act and CSA training on reporting.
+Students can also receive counseling for alcohol and drug issues at the MSUM Counseling Services.

-5. The Public Safety Department and Environmental Health and Safety conduct training on a variety of safety and security topics presented semi-annually or by request.
+- 4. The Office of Student Activities conducts annual officer training where campus policies are highlighted for every recognized student organization.
+Every organization must fill out an Annual Registration Form that includes an Officer Agreement for reading and abiding by campus policies, etc. Every organization advisor must sign an agreement form and attend mandatory training sessions that include Clery Act and CSA training on reporting. - 5.
+The Public Safety Department and Environmental Health and Safety conduct training on a variety of safety and security topics.